 The Fenix 7 model closest in size is the Fenix 7S, with a wrist measurement of 42mm.
 The next size up is Standard Edition, with a big jump at 47mm.
 The Fenix 7S, however, isn’t only limited to basic functions, but can be upgraded to Solar or Saphire Solar.

 Fenix 7S Solar Saphire Edition- $899.00

-From a price point, we can see the Fenix 7S is more expensive while also providing more options for upgrading or keeping it simple.
+From a price point, we can see the Fenix is significantly more expensive while also providing more options for upgrading.